nrfconnect/sdk-nrf/samples/bluetooth/channel_sounding_ras_reflector/README.rst

 .. table-from-sample-yaml::

-The sample also requires a device running a Channel Sounding Initiator with Ranging Requestor to connect to.
+The sample also requires a device running a Channel Sounding Initiator with Ranging Requestor to connect to, such as the :ref:`channel_sounding_ras_initiator` sample.

 Overview
 ********